Pelumi-Johnson/cyber-lyon/content/comics/reconnaissance-in-action/index.md

 ---
 title: "Reconnaissance in Action"
 date: 2025-12-15
-description: "A calm comic episode showing how attackers observe before they act — and how defenders stay ahead."
+description: "A calm comic episode showing how attackers observe before they act, and how defenders stay ahead."
-categories: ["Journey"]
+categories: "comics"
 tags: ["Comics", "Cybersecurity", "Security-Awareness"]
 image: "cover.png"
+cover:
 ---

 > *“Most attacks don’t start with chaos.
 They start with someone quietly paying attention.”*